Chizhou Jiuhuashan Airport

 Chizhou Jiuhuashan Airport is an airport serving the city of Chizhou in Anhui Province, China.
-It is located in Guichi District, 20 kilometers from the city center.
-The airport also serves the city of Tongling and the Buddhist sacred mountain of Jiuhuashan, both 20 kilometers away.
+It is located in Guichi District, 20 km from the city center.
+The airport also serves the city of Tongling and the Buddhist sacred mountain of Jiuhuashan, both 20 km away.
 Construction of the airport began on 26 August 2009.
 It was originally expected to cost 609 million yuan and to open in 2011, but the actual opening date was 29 July 2013, with a total cost of 889 million yuan.